Category:

 Can AI Draft Contracts?

-Generative AI can now draft a first-pass contract in seconds, but it’s still learning.
+Generative AI can now draft a first-pass contract in seconds, but it’s continuously learning.

 Most AI tools use natural language processing (NLP) models trained on millions of sample clauses and template agreements.
 Give it names, dates, and terms, and it’ll build paragraphs that follow standard legal drafting patterns.

-Firms can even train AI models on their own clause library, so the wording sticks to company style and results in more legally sound contracts.
+Firms can even train AI models on their own clause library, so the wording sticks to the company's style and results in more legally sound contracts.
 Many paralegals now use AI to draft NDAs and service agreements, which saves hours on repetitive work.

 Still, progress is clear.
 Updates roll out every week.
 In the end, AI assists with the draft, but people still make the call.

-AI-powered contract drafting software helps legal teams write legal agreements faster by handling the tedious parts, like filling in standard contract provisions and suggesting common phrases.
+AI-powered contract drafting software helps law firms and legal departments write agreements better and faster.
+It does this by mainly handling the tedious parts, like filling in standard contract provisions and suggesting common phrases.

 Essentially, these tools use smart language models to pull from past contracts and draft new ones that follow the same structure and tone.

-Still, these tools aren’t meant to work on their own.
+Nevertheless, these tools aren’t meant to work on their own.
 They’re made to assist, not replace, the people doing the job.
-As mentioned, legal professionals still step in to apply their legal expertise and make sure everything makes sense.
+As mentioned, legal professionals must step in to apply their legal expertise and make sure everything makes sense.

 AI can speed things up, but it’s not ready to handle the whole drafting process without help.